luvchurchill/DeMe/README.md

  You can look at outline.txt to see what I incorporated from each

  [python.land](python.land), [python docs](https://docs.python.org/), [geeks for geeks](https://www.geeksforgeeks.org/) and many more

+ [vercel](https://vercel.com/) for providing free hosting for hobbyists etc., it's very easy to use, I highly recommend.

  Last but not least [Prof. David Malan](https://davidmalan.com/malan/)!